zulip/zulip/docs/development/setup-vagrant.md

 The first time you run this command it will take some time because vagrant does the following:

-- downloads the base Ubuntu 18.04 virtual machine image (for macOS and Windows) or container (for Ubuntu)
+- downloads the base Debian 10 virtual machine image (for macOS and Windows) or container (for Linux)
 - configures this virtual machine/container for use with Zulip,
 - creates a shared directory mapping your clone of the Zulip code inside the virtual machine/container at `~/zulip`